Linux

 other::r-x

-Your account allows you to have your own web pages in a directory called public_html.
+Your account allows you to have your own web pages in a directory called public_html located in your $HOME.

 1- Create public_html folder: